ArchStrike/ArchStrike/README.md

 # ArchStrike

-ArchStrike is an Arch flavored Linux distro built for security professionals.
+###An Arch Linux repository for security professionals and enthusiasts.

+Done the Arch Way and optimized for i686, x86_64, ARMv6, and ARMv7.

-### more details soon...
+more details soon...